Dendrobium cunninghamii: Distribution and habitat

 Winika is usually an epiphyte on forest trees but sometimes also on fallen logs.
 It sometimes grows on rocks and cliff faces, even on brick or concrete walls.
-It is found on both the North and South Islands of New Zealand but also on Stewart and Chatham Islands.
+It is found on both the North and South Islands of New Zealand but also on the Stewart and Chatham Islands.

 Cultural references

 In 1990, New Zealand Post released a New Zealand native orchid miniature sheet to support the New Zealand 1990 World Stamp Exhibition held in Auckland.
 Winika was one of the stamps (40c) on the miniature sheet.
 The others were the sun orchid (Thelymitra pulchella), spider orchid (Corybas macranthus) and greenhood orchid (Pterostylis banksii).